-- + One-and-Done: 150 lb.
-NH3 spring-applied with stabilizer - + 100 lb.
-NH3 spring-applied with stabilizer and 360 Y-DROP application at V12 with rates of 15 gal., 24 gal. and 30 gal.
++ 100 lb.
+NH3 spring-applied with stabilizer and 360 Y-DROP application at V12 with rates of 63 lbs., 85 lbs. and 105 lbs. of N

-The split-N application rates were developed with a 360 SOILSCAN recommendation of 85 lb./A. From there, the farmer increased and decreased the rate by 25% to come to the 15, 24 and 30 gal. prescriptions.
+The split-N application rates were developed with a 360 SOILSCAN recommendation of 85 lb./A. From there, the farmer increased and decreased the rate by 25% to come to the 63, 85 and 105 lbs. prescriptions.

 Increased yield does not always equal increased net income - when taking into account input costs.
-In this case, the sweet spot was when the farmer applied 24 gal. of N mid-season, which resulted in the highest yield and the most ROI.
+In this case, the sweet spot was when the farmer applied 85 lbs. of N mid-season, which resulted in the highest yield and the most $ROI^$ .
 Even under ideal growing conditions, it paid to split-apply nitrogen, but the grower had to apply to the correct amount in order to see the return.